hsnvnd/AI-in-Metagenomics/README.md

 ## Overview
 This repository contains the source code for the paper **"Microbiome-Based Classification of Soil Conditions Using Machine Learning and Explainable AI"**.
 This project implements a Machine Learning pipeline using Linear SVM and Random Forest to classify high-dimensional microbiome data.
-It leverages Explainable AI (XAI) through SHAP and ShapG to find significant features and quantify microbial indicator contributions across multiple sequencing platforms.
+It leverages Explainable AI (XAI) through SHAP and ShapG to quantify feature contributions and identify the most influential genera across multiple sequencing platforms.

 ## Dataset Overview
 We frist used the raw (unnormalized) version of 3 datasets (Aviti_raw_data.txt, Miseq_raw_data.txt, Novaseq_raw_data.txt).
 Second, we used the percentage-based version of the datasets (Aviti_perc_data.txt, Miseq_perc_data.txt, Novaseq_perc_data.txt).
 However, the final version of the datasets were: